Performing in the 2014 Green Show Thursday, August 7 and Saturday, August 9.

-This is their second season in the OSF Green Show.
+This is their third season in the OSF Green Show.

-Original Americana music with dazzling harmonies and story-filled lyrics.
+Original Folk-rock music with dazzling harmonies and story-filled lyrics.

 Misner & Smith on Community: Northern California is our home and we both feel a deep connection to this area and community.
 However, since we began this adventure as musicians our community has widened and the more we tour, the more communities welcome us in as one of their own.
 We formed our musical partnership as actors, while in a production of a show called Woody Guthrie's American Song.
 Singing Woody Guthrie's music night after night, we learned so much about the power of great songwriting and how infusing vivid story-filled lyrics with magnetic harmonies can be a powerful tool in bringing people together.
 The power of theatre was what brought us together, we have both always felt that need to connect with a larger community through art.
 To gather complete strangers together and give them a shared experience, and, hopefully, through that experience foster understanding and possibly even a more tolerant society.
 We straddle two worlds as Musicians and Actors and we believe that if we do our job right, we can be a kind of glue or common ground to knit communities together.